Tlf/tlf/README.beginner-developer.md

     Recent code often uses different conventions.

-    Code is considered old when before ...
+    There is the possibility to find old, outdated conventions in old code before 200???? or V1???
+    It is better to use examples in more recent code.

     You can check the age of any line or block using